 e.
-Judge at Start and Finish - The Judge at the start shall act also as the Chief Judge at the finish.
-The Chief Judge at the Finish shall not release any results of the race until the Race Umpire makes a determination on the infringement indicated by the red flag
+Judge at the Start and Finish - The Judge at the start shall act also as the Judge at the finish (i.e. Chief Judge).
+The Chief Judge at the Finish shall not release any results of the race until the Race Umpire makes a determination on the infringement indicated by the red flag.